draperlaboratory/VIBES/bap-vibes/README.md

     make build

-To run the tests:
+To run all tests (unit and integration):

     make test

-To clean the local build artifacts:
+To run just unit or integration:

+    make test.unit
-    make clean
+    make test.integration

 To install the library into your local opam repository: